Hisyeo/Hisyeo.github.io/docs/reference/sentences.md

 word in a phrase.
 The nucleus of an action phrase is a verb, the nucleus of a subject or semantic phrase is a noun.
 Hisyëö has a nucleus in the middle of a phrase (it *is* a nucleus, after all).
 Determiners go to the left of the nucleus and modifiers to the right.

+## Sentence Types

+### Simple

+A simple sentence consists of a single independent clause with no dependent clauses.

+### Compound

+A compound sentence consists of multiple independent clauses with no dependent clauses.
+These clauses are joined together using conjunctions.

+### Complex

+A complex sentence consists of one independent clause and at least one dependent clause.

+### Compound-Complex

+A compound–complex sentence (or complex–compound sentence) consists of multiple independent clauses, at least one of which has at least one dependent clause.

+## Speech Acts

+### Assertives
+Speech acts that commit a speaker to the truth of the expressed proposition
+### Directives
+Speech acts that are to cause the hearer to take a particular action, e.g. requests, commands and advice
+### Commissives
+Speech acts that commit a speaker to some future action, e.g. promises and oaths
+### Expressives
+Speech acts that express on the speaker's attitudes and emotions towards the proposition, e.g. congratulations, excuses and thanks
+### Declarations
+Speech acts that change the reality in accord with the proposition of the declaration, e.g. baptisms, pronouncing someone guilty or pronouncing someone husband and wife